killliu/killliu.github.io/content/_index.md

 Feel free to check the [notes](/notes) to see some of the usefull article.

-You can also contact me to ask for some resource which in notes :fire::fire::fire:.
+You can also contact me on my :fire: [website](http://killliu.com) :fire: to ask for some resource which in notes.